TatianePimentaLeal/tatianepimentaleal/README.md

 ### Hi there!
 I am Tatiane Leal.

-- 🔭 I’m currently working on Front-end (Alura) and working as a Java Trainee at the MJV Innovation.
+- 🔭 ISC2™ CC - Certified in Cybersecurity | ISC2 Member | MBA in Information Security (June/2024 to May/2025)
-- :books: I have a BSc Librarianship degree and have postgraduate degree in Information Architeture.
-I am experience in global pharmaceutical companies as Sanofi and GSK, already manage a team of seven people and now I am looking forward to apply for a Developer job.
+- :books: I have a BSc Librarianship degree and a postgraduate degree in Information Architecture.
+I am experienced in global pharmaceutical companies such as Sanofi and GSK as a Librarian, and also have Web Development skills, from my MJV Innovation experience.
+Now, I am focusing my career on Cybersecurity, specially in Threat Informed Defense, Blue Team, malware detection, and information protection.
 I have advanced English and basic Spanish/French.
 - 📫 How to reach me: tatianepimentaleal@gmail.com or https://twitter.com/tatyplummer
 - :newspaper: Check my articles here: https://tatianepimentaleal.hashnode.dev
 - 😄 Pronouns: She/Her